felixlopz/hubrise-test-task/content/docs/hubrise-logs/en/troubleshooting-requests.md

 | cancelled       | The order has been cancelled by the customer. |
 | delivery_failed | The order could not be delivered.             |

-## EPOS Codes
+## EPOS Ref Codes

-The EPOS codes must be correctly set in the apps connected with HubRise.
+The EPOS ref codes must be correctly set in the apps connected with HubRise.
 A wrong or missing EPOS code might lead to errors in the requests.

 The following checklist can help you find possible issues.

 1. Check that all service types you provide have the correct service_type_ref code.
 1. Check that all products have the correct sku_ref code.
 1. Check that all ingredients and toppings have the correct ref code.
-In some cases, adding or removing an identical ingredient might be associated with different EPOS codes.
+In some cases, adding or removing an identical ingredient might be associated with different EPOS ref codes.
 1. Check that all the accepted payment methods have the correct ref code.